shudonz/RobotCar/README.md

 # RobotCar - Arduino
+This code will run on a KS0470 4WD Robot Car Kit from Keyestudio.

 This code is an Arduino sketch for a robot car that incorporates multiple subsystems, including motor control, an ultrasonic sensor, an IR remote control, a servo motor, and an LED matrix display.
 Below is a full conceptual overview of how the code works and what each part of it does: